hydraplatform/hydra-server/doc/devdocs/HydraDB/index.rst

 A basic attribute definition, with just a name and dimension.
 For example: A reservoir might have this attribute: Name: 'Capacity' Dimension 'Volume'

- * attr_id: Unique identifier
+ * id: Unique identifier
- * attr_name: Name (Capacity, Flow)
+ * name: Name (Capacity, Flow)
- * attr_dimen: Dimension of the value that will be stored against this attribute.
+ * dimension: Dimension of the value that will be stored against this attribute.
  * cr_date: Creation date